ISLA Director Alison Rice

 ISLA: An Overview

-The goal of the Institute for Scholarship in the Liberal Arts (ISLA) is to help build, sustain and renew a distinguished faculty in the arts, humanities and the social sciences, and to enhance the intellectual life on campus.
+The University of Notre Dame's College of Arts and Letters established the Institute for Scholarship in the Liberal Arts (ISLA) in 1984 to help build, sustain and renew a distinguished faculty in the arts, humanities and social sciences, and to enhance the intellectual life of the University.

 To accomplish these goals, ISLA provides support and resources in four areas:

 Logistic and financial support for academic conferences on campus and at the Unversity's Global Gateways

 Small and large grants for research, scholarship, and creative works; travel to international conferences; publication support

 Support for seeking and applying for external funding to federal agencies, foundations, and corporate sponsors and post-award grants management

 Undergraduate and graduate student financial support for research projects

 Over the past three decades, ISLA has played a central role in enhancing the scholarly reputation of Notre Dame’s Arts and Letters faculty and promoting graduate and undergraduate research.